 The artists and designers made sure every space on this building was carved, engrained, or decorated!

-Courmayeur is an internationally renowned ski destination with over 100 km of ski slopes suitable for all levels.
+Courmayeur is an internationally renowned ski destination with over 100 km (62 miles) of ski slopes suitable for all levels.

 Its landscape includes Mont Blanc, the tallest mountain in Central Europe, a treat for thrill seekers.

-Breuil-Cervina has an even larger area of 200 km of ski slopes and sits in the Alps between Italy and Switzerland.
-It has a range of routes and difficulty levels that can be explored all throughout the day.
+Breuil-Cervinia has an even larger area of 200 km (124 miles) of ski slopes and sits in the Alps between Italy and Switzerland.
+It has a range of routes and difficulty levels that can be explored throughout the day.

-Sestriere is even larger than the previous, with its Vialetta holding over 400 km of slopes, thus hosting Alpine Ski World Cup on numerous occasions.
+Sestriere is even larger than the previous, with its Vialetta holding over 400 km (248 miles) of slopes, thus hosting the Alpine Ski World Cup on numerous occasions.

 It offers an illuminated Olympic track, allowing visitors to ski at night.
-All three locations offer a wide array of relaxational facilities, spas, restaurants, and exciting nightlife to close the trip.
+All three locations offer a wide array of relaxation facilities, spas, restaurants, and exciting nightlife to close the trip.

 An abandoned industrial factory was transformed and redeveloped into an exhibition space and museum.